-7.1 EAL learners have access to appropriate materials such as dual language text books, dictionaries and key word lists.
+EAL learners have access to appropriate materials such as dual language text books, dictionaries and key word lists.
 We recognise the value of visual support (e.g. websites, DVDs, maps, visual timetables, ICT and story props) and build this into our planning.
-Whilst our pupils are principally supported through teaching, one-to-one and small group interventions may also be planned and delivered to ensure the best outcomes for all of our pupils.
+Whilst our students are principally supported through teaching, one-to-one and small group interventions may also be planned and delivered to ensure the best outcomes for all of our students.